GlacioHack/geoutils/doc/source/api.md

 ## Multiprocessing configuration

-To performed **chunked execution** on GeoUtils objects, pass this Multiprocessing configuration to function that support it.
+To perform **chunked execution** on GeoUtils objects, pass this Multiprocessing configuration to function that support it.

 ```{eval-rst}
 .. autosummary::